Iris Robinson: Personal life

 The oldest of seven children, Iris Collins was born in Belfast, Northern Ireland to Mary McCarten and Joseph Collins, an English soldier.
 She grew up in a working-class area in the east of the city.
 She describes herself as a born again Christian and attends Metropolitan Tabernacle Church in Belfast.
-She comes from family with a mixed religious background as ten of her first cousins are Roman Catholics.
+She comes from a family with a mixed religious background as ten of her first cousins are Roman Catholics.
 She attended Cregagh Primary School, Knockbreda Intermediate School and Cregagh Technical College before becoming a secretary.

 She married Peter Robinson on 26 July 1970.
 They were the first husband and wife ever to represent Northern Ireland constituencies in Parliament at the same time.
 They have three grown-up children: Jonathan, Gareth and Rebekah.
 Gareth Robinson is also a former Councillor on Castlereagh Borough Council.

 Outside politics Robinson listed her interests as charity fundraising for multiple sclerosis, interior design and horseriding.

 Political career

 Robinson was first elected councillor for Castlereagh (borough) in 1989.
 She became the Council's first woman mayor in 1992 and served as mayor again in 1995.
 She was a member of the Northern Ireland Forum for Political Dialogue from 1995 to 1997.
 She was elected to the Northern Ireland Assembly in 1998, representing the constituency of Strangford.
 She acted as the DUP health spokesperson.

 Robinson was elected as the DUP Member of the Parliament of the United Kingdom for Strangford at the 2001 general election, replacing the Ulster Unionist Party's John Taylor.
 She was re-elected at the 2005 general election.

-Since taking up her seat in the House of Commons, Robinson has voted in 32 percent of votes in parliament, below the average among MPs.
+Since taking up her seat in the House of Commons, Robinson has voted in 32 per cent of votes in parliament, below the average among MPs.
 In her maiden speech she spoke about the "betrayal" felt by the Royal Ulster Constabulary, criticising the Government's policy on policing.

 Robinson's voting record shows that she voted strongly against introducing foundation hospitals, very strongly for the Iraq War, moderately for an investigation into said war, voted moderately against LGBT rights, and never voted on transparent Parliament or on replacing Trident.
 Robinson also voted for Labour's 42-day terror detention, part of the Counter-Terrorism Bill.

 Robinson was suspended from Stormont for a day on 19 November 2007 after refusing to withdraw "unparliamentary" comments she had made about the health minister, Michael McGimpsey.

 In an interview with the Sunday Tribune in April 2008, anticipating becoming "First Lady" of Northern Ireland, Iris spoke out against Hillary Clinton alluding to her husband's affair with Monica Lewinsky: "No woman would put up with what she tolerated from her husband when he was president.
 She was thinking only of her future political career.
 It's all about power and not principle."